The classification of 2-reflective modular forms: Jacobi forms of lattice index

 The Fourier coefficient $f(n,\ell)$ depends only on the number $2n-(\ell,\ell)$ and the class of $\ell$ modulo $L$.
 Besides, $f(n,\ell)=(-1)^kf(n,-\ell)$.
 If $\varphi$ is a weak Jacobi form, then its Fourier coefficients satisfy

-If $\varphi$ is a weakly holomorphic Jacobi form and $n_0<0$, then $\Delta^{-n_0}\varphi$ will be a weak Jacobi form.
-Thus, the above relation implies that the number of nonzero terms of the second sum in \eqref{eq:FC} is finite.
-The number $2n-(\ell,\ell)$ is called the hyperbolic norm of Fourier coefficient $f(n,\ell)$.
+If $\varphi$ is a weakly holomorphic Jacobi form and $n_0<0$, then $\Delta^{-n_0}\varphi$ will be a weak Jacobi form, where $\Delta$ is defined in \eqref{eq:Delta}.
+Thus the above relation implies that for any $n$ the number of non-zero terms of the $\ell$ sum in \eqref{eq:FC} is finite.
+The number $2n-(\ell,\ell)$ is called the hyperbolic norm of the Fourier coefficient $f(n,\ell)$.
 The Fourier coefficients $f(n,\ell)$ with negative hyperbolic norm are called singular Fourier coefficients, which determine the divisor of Borcherds products.
-It is clear from the definition that a weakly holomorphic Jacobi form without singular Fourier coefficient is a holomorphic Jacobi form.
+It is clear from the definition that a weakly holomorphic Jacobi form without singular Fourier coefficients is a holomorphic Jacobi form.

 We next explain the relation between modular forms for the Weil representation and Jacobi forms.
 We denote by $\{\textbf{e}_\gamma: \gamma \in D(L)\}$ the formal basis of the group ring $\CC[D(L)]$.
 Let $\Mp_2(\ZZ)$ be the metaplectic group which is a double cover of $\SL_2(\ZZ)$.
 The Weil representation of $\Mp_2(\ZZ)$ on $\CC[D(L)]$ is denoted by $\rho_{D(L)}$ (see \cite[Section 1.1]{Bru02}).
-Let $F$ be a nearly holomorphic (i.e., holomorphic except at infinity) modular form for $\rho_{D(L)}$ of weight $k$ with Fourier expansion
+Let $F$ be a vector-valued, weakly holomorphic (i.e. holomorphic except at infinity) modular form for $\rho_{D(L)}$ of weight $k$ with Fourier expansion